The best smart exercise bikes of 2021 | CNN Underscored

 Other bikes we tested

-Although we loved how the instructor roster here included a few normal-bodied, and (gasp!) older instructors, the classes were also not at the same level as our winners.
-One of the most compelling elements of this bike however, is that you can use it to ride to other apps, in fact, considering its lower cost, many riders buy this bike and the Peloton monthly subscription and hack their way to cheaper Peloton workouts.
-The set up for the Echelon is also no joke – the bike comes in a box and it took us almost 4 hours to put it together from unbox to plug-in.
-Two times during the process we needed to call in reinforcements to help and our initial bike actually had a defect that meant we couldn’t change the resistance.
+Although we loved how the instructor roster here included a few normal-bodied and (gasp!) older instructors, the classes were also not at the same level as our winners.
+One of the most compelling elements of this bike, however, is that you can use it to ride to other apps; in fact, considering its lower cost, many riders buy this bike and the Peloton monthly subscription and hack their way to cheaper Peloton workouts.
+The setup for the Echelon is also no joke — the bike comes in a box and it took us almost four hours to put it together from unboxing to plug-in.
+Two times during the process we needed to call in reinforcements to help, and our initial bike actually had a defect that meant we couldn’t change the resistance.
 The replacement bike resistance worked normally.
 Overall the lower price tag here meant a generally less optimal experience, with a bike that wobbled a bit out of the saddle and couldn’t compete with the classes of the winners, even though Mario Lopez has joined its fitness ranks.